Former members of armed forces

 What could commissioners and service planners consider?

-Commissioners, service planners and Councillors should consider local community assets such as those outlined above so that they can support and build on local strengths and also understand where there are gaps and unmet needs in particular places or amongst particular communities.
+Commissioners, service planners and Councillors should also consider local community assets such as those outlined above so that they can support and build on local strengths and also understand where there are gaps and unmet needs in particular places or amongst particular communities.

 The Council is a co-signatory to the Kirklees Armed Forces Community Covenant and has pledged to: